Salesforce Flow permissions update

 If you use the Risk Mitigation process or HIREtech integration

-To ensure the continued functioning of these features, please ensure that your HR Managers and HR Administrators have the following Permission Sets assigned to their User Records, depending on which features you are using:
+To ensure the continued functioning of these features, ensure your HR Managers and HR Administrators have the following Permission Sets assigned to their User Records.
+This will depend on which features you're using:

 • Sage People HR Administrator fHCM (for Risk Mitigation)